 My husband and I built our homestead while raising two small children and working full-time jobs.
 So I know the effort it takes, but I also know it can be done.
 You can read more on how we cut our debt and how I quit my day job here.

 Check out this podcast with Rebekah Rhodes on homesteading with children.
 She has five children, homeschools the older kids and helps run a homestead.
+Also my good friend, Rachel, is sharing her tips on raising a special needs child on the homestead.

 Favorite Quick Dinner